jeanhibbert/HackerNewsFilter/README.md

 - Add additional unit tests around the HackerNewsService, HackerNewsClient & GetBestNewsItemsEndpoint (with validation check)
 - Add performance and load tests
 - Setup Polly retry in program.cs & perform additional encapsulation of service setup into extension methods
-- Ensure all request/response objects are using records and are immutable

 ## Implementation specification
 - Get full list of best news items